imascio/perturbsci-pipeline/README.md

 You will get fastq files and sam files ouput at each processing step in the `gex_processing` directory.
 The guide counts will be output to the `gdo_processing` directory.
 You will get a final seurat object with the guide and gene expression counts in the `gex_processing` directory.
 Proceed by checking the QC metrics (nCount_RNA, nFeature_RNA, nCount_GDO) and follow Seurat clustering workkflows to analyze your data, including the `MULTIseqDemux` function to assign guides.

 ### Making Seurat Object
 Since this script has to connect to ENSEMBL, which sometimes stalls out, it is not unlikely that it may fail.
 If you have output in the `gex_processing/count` and `gdo_processing` directories, just open this script up in R and run it line by line on your own.
 Additionally, sometimes new package updates may cause dependencies to fail and the script may error out as well.
+I often have issues with merging guide counts to cells in the object.
+So definitely don't count on this seurat object to be correct.
+Sorry :(